jmmarreiros/jmwebsite/content/authors/admin/_index.md

   - course: MA in Archaeology
     institution: Universidade do Algarve
     year: 2009
-  - course: BSc in Cultural Heritage
+  - course: BA in Cultural Heritage
     institution: Universidade do Algarve
     year: 2007